A lesser known way to reduce your Inheritance Tax bill – Gifts out of Income

 The exemption can only apply when expenditure is from surplus net taxable income.
 This can include salary, dividends, pension or business profits.
 Income can be identified in the same year as gifts have been made, as it demonstrates that there is sufficient income available.

 However, income from earlier years is not seen as income indefinitely.
 There are no set rules about when accumulated income becomes capital.
 HMRC will normally consider this to be after two years.
 This can cause a problem where income has been accumulated.

 A recommendation is that the testator writes a letter to their chosen beneficiary to record the gift.
 The result of this means that keeping a copy of the letter represents evidence of the testators’ intentions.
 Furthermore, financial records of gifts, such as bank statements, can help demonstrate that payments have been made.
 Additionally, documentary evidence that shows that such payments are gifts can be helpful, this can be a simple, signed ‘Gift Memorandum’ or even a letter to the intended recipient.

 However, always talk us before making any sizeable gift.
 There are potential problems that you need to be aware of, such as the possibility of the recipient’s relationship breaking down.
 This can lead to a substantial amount of your gift leaving the family, and disappearing with your ex in-law!
 We are able to offer solutions for this.

-If you would like to know more about inheritance tax and the various tax-saving schemes, please do not hesitate to contact Christopher Seddon, who is the head of our Private Client Team, or Sophie Barton, one of our Private Client Solicitors, for guidance and an initial free telephone consultation.
+If you would like to know more about inheritance tax and the various tax-saving schemes, please do not hesitate to contact Christopher Seddon, who is the head of our Private Client Team for guidance and an initial free telephone consultation.